 After that, it’s straightforward.
 Use "Convert to profile" in the Edit menu to convert your RGB file to newsprint CMYK.

-Send it off, cross your fingers, and remind yourself that nobody else who reads the paper tomorrow will examine the color in your ad as closely as you.
+Send it off, cross your fingers, and remind yourself that nobody else who reads the paper tomorrow will examine the colour in your ad as closely as you.

 If you prepare a lot of material for press printing, you'll love my Prepress Class.
 You'll learn about CMYK, gamut, and soft-proofing in great depth.
 It's very affordable and very empowering.